Rosè all day??? I’ve never been a fan of rosè but give me a cool, crisp glass of Sauv Blanc and...

 relationship with alcohol that made sense?

-As a coach and a guide, I'm not big on absolutes....
+As a mentor and a guide, I'm not big on absolutes....

-I never will say "You must do this in order to succeed!"
+I never will say "You must do give up alcohol in order to succeed!"
 That's not my style.

 But what I will do is encourage you to change your behaviors if they are not serving you.